melezhik/swat/intro.md

 ```

-Well, as expected request to GET /restricted/zone returns 403 status code.
+Well, the reason of failure is we are  unauthorized to access restricted/zone resource.
 The solution is quite obvious - we need to login _before_ doing this request.
-Ok, we already have login request successfully tested before, This is POST /login route.
-But could we reuse it?
+Wait, ... we already have login request successfully tested before, could we just reuse it?
 Definitely!

 ```